Feast Your Eyes on This Cannabis-Infused Gravy Recipe

 The perfect excuse to celebrate Thanksgiving, or really any day of the year.

 Stretching the gravy with box chicken broth or a jar just lacked the intense turkey flavor we all loved to smother our potatoes in.
-To be honest I always tossed the bag of “parts” that came in my turkey before he went in the oven and now I can’t wait to start my turkey broth up.
+To be honest I always tossed the bag of “parts” that came in my turkey before he went in the oven and now I can’t wait to start my infused gravy broth up.
 I am sure that you could attempt this with a turkey leg or wings that are often sold fresh during the holiday seasons if you just can’t bear to use the neck.

 To elevate the adult meal this year and really give thanks for all that medical cannabis has done for us I revised my ultimate turkey and cannabis infused gravy recipe.
 The easiest way to “infuse” any recipe is to replace a specific amount of fat or butter with the cannabis-infused equivalent.
 For this recipe, I recommend starting with 3 tablespoons and not more than 4 which is equal to a ¼ cup of infused “cannabis butter”.